Philippines–Saudi Arabia relations: Economic relations

 In 2012, Saudi Arabia was the 10th largest trading partner of the Philippines, 31st and 8th largest market in the export and import market respectively.
 Saudi Arabia was also the Philippines' largest trading partner and import supplier, and second largest export market in the Middle East.
-According to the Saudi government, trade between Saudi Arabia and the Philippines amounted to $3.6 billion in 2011, a bigger figure from compared to the previous year's trade figure amounting to $2.7 billion.
+According to the Saudi government, trade between Saudi Arabia and the Philippines amounted to $3.6 billion in 2011, a bigger figure compared to the previous year's trade figure amounting to $2.7 billion.

+In 2024, the Philippine Government sent its first business mission to Saudi Arabia since the pandemic and Philippine business executives met chambers of commerce in Riyadh, Jeddah, and Dammam.
+During the trade mission, the Philippine Embassy's Chargé d'affaires Rommel Romato announced the establishment of the Philippine Trade and Investment Center and appointment of a commercial attaché at the Philippine Embassy in Riyadh in July 2024.

 Labor relations

-The Philippines maintains a Philippine Overseas Labor Office in Riyadh to protect the rights of Overseas Filipino Workers in Saudi Arabia.
+The Philippines maintains a Philippine Overseas Labor Office in Riyadh to protect the rights of Overseas Filipinos in Saudi Arabia.

-As of June 2013, there are about 674,000 Filipinos working in Saudi Arabia according to the Saudi Ministry of Interior.
-A landmark agreement on Filipino household service workers were signed between Saudi Arabia and the Philippines.
+As of June 2013, there were about 674,000 Filipinos working in Saudi Arabia according to the Saudi Ministry of Interior.
+A landmark agreement on Filipino household service workers was signed between Saudi Arabia and the Philippines.
 The agreement was the first for Saudi Arabia with a labor-supplying country.

-In 2012, about 150,000 Filipino female nurses are working in Saudi Arabia.
-This accounts for 25 percent of the total number of Overseas Filipino Workers in the Kingdom.
+In 2012, about 150,000 Philippine female nurses were working in Saudi Arabia.
+This accounted for 25 percent of the total number of Overseas Filipino Workers in the Kingdom.

 In November 2021, the Philippines stopped processing the deployment of OFWs to Saudi Arabia amidst reports of unpaid salaries and allegations of abuse by a general.
 This ban was lifted on November 7, 2022.